 Which is better?
 Which do you choose?

-Internal overload protection: If the 7805 regulator IC operates over too much and start to overheat.
+- Internal overload protection: If the 7805 regulator IC operates over too much and starts to overheat.
 A special thermal overload circuit will automatically turn off the chip until the temperature returns to a safe level.

-Maximum input voltage: 30VDC, but higher voltage it need to hold current and more power on it.
+- Maximum input voltage: 30VDC, but higher voltage it needs to hold current and more power on it.
 So, it is too hot.